NCAS-CMS/pyfive/doc/quickstart/usage.rst

 One notable feature of ``pyfive`` is that the variable ``dset`` which we have just created is available outside of the context manager (i.e. after the ``with`` block).
 This means you can close the file and still work with the dataset, as long as you have instantiated it before closing the file.
-This is particularly useful for working with large datasets in a parallel environment where you might want to close the file to free up resources while still needing to access the data.
+This is particularly useful for working with large datasets in a parallel environment where you might want to close the file to free up resources while still needing to access *some* of the data .

 .. note::